 Please provide any information we ask you for.
-Depending on what your claim is for, we'll also ask for other information.
-For example:
+Depending on what your claim is for, we'll also ask for other information, including the following:

 - a birth, marriage or death certificate

 - medical information, or medical records

 - the person covered's earnings

 - proof of change of name.